If you’re looking for information on the types of questions that will be asked in a Tesco interview in 2022, then you’ve come to the right place.

 What is your working schedule flexibility?

 - At Tesco, we value our employees’ time and appreciate the need for a good work/life balance.
-We are happy to discuss your availability and how it might fit with our business needs.
+We are happy to discuss your availability and how it might fit our business needs.

 - We do ask for a certain amount of flexibility in our employees’ schedules, as our business needs can change at short notice.
 However, we are always open to discussion and will try to accommodate your needs as much as possible.